Community Action Research: African and Caribbean collections

 - make informed decisions about what actions need to be taken in the future care of these collections.

-We have invited six African and Caribbean community members in the UK to carry out online research on objects in the collections and respond to them in some way.
+We invited two cohorts of African and Caribbean community members in the UK to carry out online research on objects in the collections and respond to them in some way.
 This could be in writing, an audio or video piece, or anything else researchers would like to do, as long as it can be shared digitally.

 The responses have been shared on our website and social channels, become part of the Horniman’s permanent collections archive, linked to the digital records of the objects and available to future curators and researchers.